qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 </div>

-You can use static members as constants, but the value can be changed in the run time\!\!
+You can use static members as constants, but the value can be changed at run time\!\!

 </div>

 ## Instance Members

-Similar to static members, instance members are also part of the class definition.
-For them the `members` key is used:
+Similar to static members, instance members are also part of the class definition, in the map referenced by the `members` key:

     qx.Class.define("my.cool.Class",
     {